kyungjae-lee/engineers-notebook/linux-kernel-analysis/head-s.md

  */
 ```

-Why does the kernel startup entry point not care about the I-cache on/off state?
+> Why does the kernel startup entry point not care about the I-cache on/off state?

 ### Image Header Expected by Linux Bootloaders

+The following image header conforms to the header format defined in the documentation `Documentation/arm64/booting.rst` section 4.

 ```assembly
     /*